Trip Highlights of Ganesh Himal Trek

 They make the journey an excellent memory of an unforgettable adventure of life.
 The mountain range “Ganesh” is the predominant mountain range within Ruby Valley.
 All the peaks are over 7,000 meters, with some approaching 8,000.
 Mt “Manaslu” is visible in the Ganesh Himal trek.

-Ruby Valley Trek lets you see Nepali lifestyle, culture, and tradition.
-You pass through different villages.
-You can interact with the various ethnic groups, such as Tamang, Gurung, Brahmin, Chhetri, and others of Nepal.
+Ruby Valley Trek lets you experience Nepali lifestyle, culture, and tradition.
+You pass through different villages and interact with various ethnic groups, such as Tamang, Gurung, Brahmin, Chhetri, and others.
 The trail offers you the culture and unchanged traditions of these people.

 Enjoy the best view of the Manaslu to Langtang range